ipld/ipld/schemas/authoring-guide.md

 }
 ```

-In this example, we have a Map that can be represented as a Struct since it has only two fields, but the `progress` field dosn't have a stable kind so we can't use any of the existing Schema types to represent the field type.
+In this example, we have a Map that can be represented as a Struct since it has only two fields, but the `payload` field dosn't have a stable kind so we can't use any of the existing Schema types to represent the field type.
 Instead, we can introduce a Union and can take different forms depending on the different acceptable forms.

 IPLD Schemas are intended to be efficient, so the ability to discriminate on Union types is limited to what we can find _at the current node_.
 That is, we can't inspect whether a node has a child that takes a particular form and use that as a discriminator (such as inspecting the keys or values of a Map).
 A Schema must be able to fail validation at a node being inspected where the data does not match the expected form.